odanylevskyi/yii2-sitemap-xml/README.md

 Usage
 -----

-Once the extension is installed, simply place the following code in your `config\main.php` in `module` section:
+Once the extension is installed, simply place the following code in your `config\main.php` in `modules` section:

 ```php
 'modules' => [